google/WebFundamentals/src/site/_en/fundamentals/getting-started/your-first-multi-screen-site/responsive.markdown

 to our list of features.

-The video element needs to be moved out of the vertical flow of the narrow viewport and should be displayed side-by-side with the bulleted list of content on an wide viewport.
+The video element needs to be moved out of the vertical flow of the narrow viewport and should be displayed side-by-side with the bulleted list of content on a wide viewport.

 {% include_code _code/fixingfirstbreakpoint.html floatvideo css %}